qlico/qlico/docs/usage/xdebug.md

 In Visual Studio Code
 ![vscode-debug-screen](/assets/img/xdebug/vscode-debug-screen.png "vscode-debug-screen")

-As you can see on the left of the screen: There is a debugger attached.
+As you can see at the left of the screen: There is a debugger attached.

 ## Debugging CLI scripts